Kennedy Sports and Recreation Center

 - The field has played host to some Juniata teams that have made history: the five undefeated teams of the 1950’s; the 1955 squad that played Missouri Valley in the Tangerine Bowl in Orlando, Fla.; the 1973 team that battled Wittenburg in the inaugural Amos Alonzo Stagg Bowl, to name a few.

-- The natural grass playing surface rates as one of the top natural surfaces in the conference.
+- The artificial playing surface rates as one of the top surfaces in the conference.